“Should I self-study for my AP exam?”

 How can AJ Tutoring help?

 AJ Tutoring can provide several levels of support for self-study students.
-First, we can match you with an AP subject matter expert to help you self study all year long.
-Second, you can work with that same tutor on AP test preparation specifically!
-They will help you prepare for every aspect of the exam and review relevant content.
-Finally, you can connect with our For-Credit team here at AJ and learn about taking your AP course for-credit and boosting your transcripts.
+First, we can match students with an AP subject matter expert to help them self study all year long.
+Second, students can work with that same tutor on AP test preparation specifically!
+Our programs for AP tutoring math sessions are designed to help prepare for every aspect of the exam.
+Additionally, connect with our For-Credit team to learn about taking AP course for-credit and boosting transcripts.

-No matter how you plan on studying for an AP exam, AJ’s team of experts can provide the support you need!
+No matter which option students choose, AJ’s team of experts can provide the support they need!